General terms and conditions

 1) Scope of application

-1.1 These General Terms and Conditions (hereinafter "GTC") of air up GmbH (hereinafter "Seller") apply to all contracts for the delivery of goods which a consumer or entrepreneur (hereinafter "Customer") concludes with the Seller with regard to the goods displayed by the Seller in his online shop.
-The inclusion of the customer's own terms and conditions is hereby objected to, unless otherwise agreed.
+1.1 These General Terms and Conditions of business (hereinafter "T&Cs") of air up GmbH (hereinafter the "Seller"), apply to all contracts for the delivery of goods which a retail or business customer (hereinafter the "Customer") agrees with the Seller with regard to goods offered by the Seller in its online store.
+Any Customer terms and conditions shall not apply, except where agreed otherwise.

 2) Conclusion of contract